Asymptotic stability of solitons to 1D Nonlinear Schrodinger Equations in subcritical case: Introduction

 \section{Introduction}

-In this paper, we consider the following nonlinear schr\"odinger equation (NLS),
+In this paper, we consider the following nonlinear Schr\"odinger equation (NLS),

+where $u:\Bbb R\times \Bbb R\to \Bbb C$.
+The nonlinear Schr\"odinger equation is a classical field equation whose principal applications are to the propagation of light in nonlinear optical fibers and planar waveguides (e.g. \cite{MB}), and to Bose-Einstein condensates confined to highly anisotropic cigar-shaped traps in the mean-field regime (e.g. \cite{PS}).

-where $u:[h,\infty)\times \Bbb R\to \Bbb C$.
-The asymptotic stability of solitons states that for any solution of NLS with initial data near some soliton tends to a modulated soliton and a dispersive part with a remainder small in time.
-This is best known for completely integrable equations for instance the cubic NLS in one dimension.
-The basic tool for this case is the inverse scattering.
-For general nonlinearities, the first asymptotic stability was obtained by A. Soffer and M. I. Weinstein \cite{SW} in context of the equation
+NLS has a family of localized solutions among which the so-called solitons are the best understood.
+We are interested in the dynamics of NLS around solitons.
+The orbital stability of solitons and multi-solitons, was considered by many authors for various models, for instance Benjamin \cite{Be}, Grillakis, Shatah, Strauss \cite{GSS1,GSS2}, Weinstein \cite{W2}, Martel, Merle, Tsai \cite{MMT}.
+The other main problem on solitons is the asymptotic stability which states that any solution of NLS initiated near the family of solitons decomposes into a moving soliton and a radiation part with an asymptotically vanishing remainder as $t\to\infty$.
+This is best known for completely integrable equations for instance the one dimensional cubic NLS by using the inverse scattering method.
+For general nonlinearities, the first asymptotic stability result was obtained by Soffer, Weinstein \cite{SW} in context of the equation

-There has been a lot of succeeding works in this direction such as E. Kirr, A. Zarnescu \cite{KZ}, S. Gustafson, K. Nakanishi, T.P.
-Tsai \cite{GNT}, and M. Tetsu \cite{T}.
-Since dispersive method mostly fails for subcritical nonlinearities, the asymptotic stability for (\ref{2}) with subcritical nonlinearities is largely open.
-In this direction, E. Kirr, O. Mizrak \cite{KM1} partly solves the problem in three dimensions for equation (\ref{2}).
-Moreover, their results exclude the case $V=0$.

-In Buslaev and Perelman \cite {BP}, under some spectral assumptions, they proved asymptotic stability for (\ref{1}) with some special nonlinearities, indeed they require $F$ to be a polynomial with degree more than four.
-Their work was extended to high dimensions in Cuccagna \cite{C}.
-Then Perelman \cite{P} and I. Rodnianski, W. Schlag, A. Soffer \cite{RSS} established the asymptotic stability for multi-solitons in high dimensions was proved.

-In another direction, asymptotic behaviors of solutions to super-mass critical NLS equations were studied.
-Since in this case, blow-up phenomenons occur, we can not expect asymptotic stability for all data.
-In \cite{S}, Schlag proved that locally around each ground-state soliton there exists a codimension-1 Lipschitz submanifold of $H^1({\Bbb R}^3)\cap W^{1,1}({\Bbb R}^3)$ of initial data that lead to global $H^1\cap W^{1,1}$ solutions to NLS.
-These solutions tend to a modulated soliton and a dispersive term.
-Cuccagna \cite{C2} obtained a set of asymptotic stable solutions forming a codimension-1 initial data set without manifold structure for mass-super critical one dimensional NLS.
-Beceanu \cite{B} studied cubic NLS in three dimensions, it was proved that there exists a codimension-1 real analytic manifold $\mathcal{N}$ such that for any initial data in $\mathcal{N}$ (\ref{1}) has a forward global solution which decomposes into a moving soliton and a dispersive term.